 Subject (Topic):

-Verse in three parts begins: "Of all the merry folicks"., In five columns; the title spans the first two columns; the imprint spans the foot of the third through fifth columns; the columns are separated by columns of type ornaments., Dated from the address; see David Atkinson, "Street literature printing in Stonecutter Street (1740s-1780s)", Publishing history 78 (2018), 1-45., Mounted on leaf 66.
-Copy trimmed., and Bound in three-quarters red morocco leather with marbled boards, with spine title stamped in gold: Old English ballads, woodcuts, vol. 3.
+Verse begins: "You lovers that are now to mirth inclin'd,", In four columns with the title and two woodcuts over the first two; the columns are separated by columns of type ornaments; the imprint is below the last two columns., Date is conjectural., Mounted on leaf 25.
+Copy trimmed., and Bound in three-quarters red morocco leather with marbled boards, with spine title stamped in gold: Old English ballads, woodcuts, vol. 1.

 Publisher: